ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ## TODO

+SVG Groups need a way to recursively compute their BB

 SVG can specify a fill on a parent group, and then child SVG shapes will inherit the fill.
 Who knew?

 Rewrite the cartesian coordinate renderer using a shader.
 Make it handle rotation.